 I flip through and realise that some of my friends have nothing more to say – like people that enter your life, important for a day or a year or a decade, and then fade away.
 Burns, Plath, Rossetti, Yeats all seem like casual acquaintances.
 We speak and struggle to connect.
 Turning away we promise to meet again, knowing it’s a lie.

 The next stop is a group of poems by Mary Oliver.
 I had just moved to London and was taking a literature course when I discovered her poignant observations.
 On the final page is The Invitation by Oriah Mountain Dreamer.
 We were introduced in my 39th year during what I can only describe as a mid-life crisis.
 Her words inspired me to make that trip to the Arizona desert for my 40th.

 Turning back to The Road Not Taken, beloved for forty years, I realise I never understood its true message.
 In the past, it spoke to me of possibility, free will and choice.
 Of taking the obscure path and that making the difference in some wonderful way.

 I was wrong.
 It now speaks to me of the impossible combination of choice and chance.
 Of equal paths, uncertain outcomes, limited foresight and no return.
 Words of second-guessing and sighs of regret.
 My eyes sting.

-The dialogue is uncomfortable.
+This dialogue is uncomfortable.
 At a crossroad with hard choices, I’m paralysed.
 I must move forward and soon before events overtake me.
-I can’t stand in the woods forever uncertain which path to take.
+I can’t stand in the woods forever uncertain of which path to take.

 My thoughts are interrupted by an escaped puppy.
 Bounding with its tail wagging its body, it embraces me in excited greeting.
 Soft blonde fur, open warmth and gleeful as it steals my sandwich before being leashed, scolded and pulled away.